Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-You’ll never have to guess if this air purifier is working or not.
+You’ll never have to guess whether this air purifier is working.
 It includes an LED indicator that confirms it’s in working order.
-This model installs directly into the air duct to ensure that your entire home is supplied with fresh breathing air.
-This makes it perfect to use as the sole air purification method in your house.
+This model installs directly into the air duct to ensure that your entire home is supplied with fresh, breathing air.
+This makes it perfect to use as your house’s sole air purification method.
 Unfortunately, it won’t be an excellent fit for allergies or asthma.
 This unit doesn’t use a filter, which is suggested for those conditions.

 Ultraviolet light is known for being fantastic for cleansing air of all sorts of particulate matter.
 This model can obliterate up to 99.9% of mildew, airborne viruses, and mold.
 This is the same feature you’ll find in our review of the AeraMax Baby DB5.
 Beyond ensuring sterilization, it also works as a deodorizer.
 Even when you’re cooking with fragrant spices in the kitchen, this air purifier will be able to cleanse the air of those odors.

 WHY WE LIKE IT: This air purification device is a sleek and stylish option powered off by electrical outlets.
 This means you can pop it into the wall wherever you travel.
 It’s a highly compact option that’ll fit easily in luggage.

 This air purification unit is tiny but mighty and ready to be your favorite travel companion.
 It’s made with busy professionals and those who travel a lot in mind.
 You can take it to the office, use it in your car with an adapter, bring it to hotels, and more.
 Since this unit is made for portability, it is not recommended as your primary air purification method.
 This won’t be able to clean your entire house by a long shot.